 If all you care about are thrills, this will probably be your favorite roller coaster at Disney World.
 It launches you forward at the start, hitting almost 60 MPH in under three seconds and immediately rocketing you into the first of three inversions.
 If you panic about loops in roller coasters, you don’t necessarily have to worry here—it’s so dark in the ride that you won’t know those inversions are coming, and thus won’t be able to stress about them too greatly.
 It isn’t really family friendly (and you have to be at least four feet tall to ride it) but it’s still not nearly as intense or punishing as what can be found at other amusement parks.
 And if you like Aerosmith, well, you’ll have them blasting in your ears the whole time.
 (At least most of the songs are from the ‘70s or ‘80s, although if you wind up in the car that only plays “Nine Lives” you probably deserve some kind of refund.)

 As a ride, it’s a blast.
 It doesn’t make sense in a Disney park, though.
 How does Aerosmith, in any way, fit the Disney image?
 The ride opened in 1999, a year after Aerosmith had a huge hit with “I Don’t Wanna Miss a Thing” from the live action Disney movie Armageddon.
 That’s a connection right there, but the ride never really brings it up, and the song isn’t on the soundtrack.
 (Which is good—that’s a terrible song and would be a really bad fit for a roller coaster.)
 Aerosmith’s a band whose drug use is almost as legendary as its music, and whose songs are riddled with sexual innuendo.
 There’s nothing intrinsically wrong with that—this is rock ‘n’ roll, after all—but it doesn’t really fit at Disney World.
-It was just announced that the version of this ride at Walt Disney Studios Park in France is going to be converted to something starring Iron Man and the Avengers later this year; they can’t use those specific Marvel characters at Disney World, but it seems like only a matter of time before Aerosmith is replaced with something that Disney actually owns, be it a classic Disney property or one of the companies that Bob Iger has bought over the last decade.
+It was just announced that the version of this ride at Walt Disney Studios Park in France is going to be converted to something starring Iron Man and the Avengers later this year; they can’t use those specific Marvel characters at Disney World, but it seems like only a matter of time before Aerosmith is replaced with something that Disney actually owns, be it a classic Disney property or one of the companies that Bob Iger bought during his reign.
 Until then, this will remain one of the most entertaining but also baffling thrill rides at Disney World.

 Location: Magic Kingdom